 Places to Visit Where J.K.
 Rowling Wrote Harry Potter in Edinburgh

 Although J.K.
-Rowling wrote in a number of cafés during her early years in Edinburgh, there are three that we know that she spent a lot of time writing and we know exactly where she wrote the ending of her final Harry Potter book.
-Today, you can visit the three cafés and stay at the hotel where she wrote the final book.
+Rowling wrote in a number of cafes during her early years in Edinburgh, there are three that we know she spent a lot of time writing at, and we know exactly where she wrote the ending of her final Harry Potter book.
+Today, you can visit all three cafes and stay at the hotel where she wrote the final book.
 Perhaps you’ll find a bit of inspiration to write your own best-selling novel!

 Of course there are loads of other Harry Potter sites in Edinburgh, including a graveyard, a cobbled street, and a castle that may have served as inspiration for the novels.
 Harry Potter fans will want to be sure to visit those sites as well!

-You can explore the Harry Potter sites on your own self-guided tour of Edinburgh or join a guided tour such as this one.
-If you are are traveling with younger kids, you might consider this private family tour.
+You can explore the Harry Potter sites on your own self-guided tour of Edinburgh or join a guided tour such as this one or this one.
+Most of the walking tours are about 2 hours long and go to the same places.

 Note that there are other cafés that have claimed to be places where J.K.
 Rowling wrote Harry Potter in order to draw in tourists and Harry Potter fans.
 Some of these claims are validated, others are not.
 In response to this, you’ll find a number of coffee shops in Edinburgh displaying signs proclaiming things like “Harry Potter wasn’t written here” or “J.K.
 Rowling never wrote here”.